JJConsulting/JJMasterData/README.md

 4. Open `JJMasterData.sln `file at your IDE

-5. Set the `JJMasterData.WebEntryPoint` as startup project
+5. Set the `WebEntryPoint` as startup project

-6. At `src/JJMasterData.Web` run at your terminal
+6. At `src/Web` run at your terminal
 ```bash
 npm i
 ```